 The chaser and runner followed by the surrender stage may draw comparisons to cycles of abuse.
 This stage repeats because twin flames are said to trigger each other.
 This is similar to the cycle of abuse where there are episodes of tension, followed by an incident of abuse, then reconciliation and calm.

-Below are warning signs and red flags that a person may be an abuser, according to the National Coalition Against Domestic Violence (NCADV):
+Below are some warning signs and red flags that a person may be an abuser, according to the National Coalition Against Domestic Violence (NCADV):

 - extreme jealousy